harrysjohnston/2ptPipeline/README.md

 # 2ptPipeline
-For development and testing of a 2-point statistics pipeline, using TreeCorr
+2-point statistics pipeline, using TreeCorr, allowing for many correlations in fewer configs, with different cuts/weighting/other choices.
+Primarily intended for measurement of projected correlations $w(r_p)$, but can also measure angular clustering $w(\theta)$. skyknife.py defines jackknife regions in catalogues, for covariance estimation.
+Only FITS catalogue formats are supported.

+# Usage

+Basic usage is:
+> python w_pipeline.py <config/file> <command-line arguments>

+For details of possible command-line arguments, do:
-# Usage: python w_pipeline.py <path/to/config/file> ...
+> python w_pipeline.py -h

-optional arguments:

-  -h, --help    show this help message and exit

-  -bin_slop BIN_SLOP    specify treecorr bin_slop parameter (float, default=0.4)

-  -num_threads NUM_THREADS    specify number of processors available (default=16)

-  -save_cats SAVE_CATS    save out fits catalogues (per correlation) for inspection

-  -verbosity VERBOSITY  specify treecorr verbosity (int[0,3], default=0)

-  -down DOWN            specify factor = Nrandoms / Ngalaxies (float,
-                        default=10. // set to 0. for no downsampling)

-  -p [P [P ...]]    override config-file parameters e.g. -p section.param=value (make sure no trailing slashes in paths)

-  -index [INDEX [INDEX ...]]    give indices of correlations in the config file that you desire to run -- others will be skipped.
-E.g. -index 0 will run only the first correlation

-See also the comments in the example_clustering_config.ini file
+See also the comments in the config.ini file.

+# Jackknife usage

+Using same config file as for w_pipeline.py, run skyknife with:
-# Jackknife usage: python skyknife.py <path/to/config/file> ...
+> python skyknife.py <path/to/config/file> <command-line arguments>

-Run this on each randoms catalogue BEFORE running the correlation w_pipeline.py -- specify the other catalogues within the config file (exportto=).
-See notes in [jackknife] section of config file for more details.

-optional arguments:

-  -p [P [P ...]]    with syntax "-p <arg1>=<value1>.." specify any of the
-                  following args: catpath, ra_col, dec_col, z_col, r_col,
-                  do_3d, sc_tol, sz_tol, min_scale_deg, plot

-# Note: currently require separate config files for angular/projected stats
+And similarly for details, run:
+> python skyknife.py -h

+Skyknife should be run against a uniform randoms catalogue before running w_pipeline.
+Jackknife regions so defined can be exported to other catalogues using the exportto= argument in the config file, as well as column names for 3D coordinates in those files.
+See additional comments in config.

+For use of the kmeans clustering routine, clone into this repository https://github.com/esheldon/kmeans_radec and follow the setup instructions, before running skyknife.py with the -kmeans command-line argument.